-I. Osaka University's education and TA/TF System
+I. The University of Osaka's education and TA/TF System

 I-1.
-Osaka University's education
+The University of Osaka's education

-Before starting to work as a TA/TF, you are expected to review the educational goals of Osaka University as well as the educational objectives of the school/faculty or graduate school for which you will be working.
+Before starting to work as a TA/TF, you are expected to review the educational goals of The University of Osaka as well as the educational objectives of the school/faculty or graduate school for which you will be working.
 This is because each course is established based on these goals and objectives.

-(1) Educational Objectives of Osaka University
+(1) Educational Objectives of The University of Osaka